EMGuyant/inquisitive-nature/_posts/2023-09-14-dax-function-toolkit.md

 ![IF Example](/assets/img/2023-09-15-dax-function-toolkit/if-function.jpg){: .post__img}

-`Sales Category` creates a calculated colum that categorizes sales as "High" if the amount exceeds $5,000 and "Low" otherwise.
+`Sales Category` creates a calculated column that categorizes sales as "High" if the amount exceeds $5,000 and "Low" otherwise.

 For a more complex example, suppose we need to categorize sales based on multiple conditions, such as region and amount.
 The `SWITCH` function is particularly useful here.
 The formula below categorizes sales as "High" or "Low" in the United States, Europe, and Asia, based on the sales amount and region.